 When you’re buying a house in the Netherlands, what happens after you make an offer?
 The seller can accept your bid, reject it or make a counteroffer.
 Your first offer probably won’t be accepted right away.
 Only after you’ve received a counteroffer, the negotiations on the home price have begun.
 Not before!
 The back and forth on the purchase offer between you and the seller usually lasts one to three (stressful) days.

-However, if the house you want to buy is populair and there are multiple buyers, the house buying process can turn into a bidding war.
+However, if the house you want to buy is populair and there are multiple buyers (which is quite common in 2022) the house buying process can turn into a bidding war.
 Although nobody wants to end up in one, it's perfectly possible to win a bidding war.
 As long as you have a good estate agent and are well prepared (f.i. because you followed our 'how to buy a house' webinar for expats).
 Keep calm and don’t get carried away!

 Step 7: sign the preliminary purchase agreement